RainbowDevServices/RainbowBot---Python-edition/README.md

-# Discord.py bot with commands extension
+# The RainbowBot Python rewrite

-Basic template for a discord bot with the commands extension and [cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html)
+The RainbowBot discord bot rewritten in Python with the commands extension and [cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html)

 ### Pre-Setup